-Body Part to be Used by the Foam Roller
+Body Part to be Used on

 When choosing the foam roller that is right for you, the first thing to consider is which part of your body will it be used for the most.
 Think of which size works best for working with that body part (back, leg muscles, etc.) and go from there

 Foam rollers come in different densities, which is a primary factor in how effective they are at deep-tissue massage.
 Using a roller that is too soft can provide inadequate pressure while a foam roller that is too hard can cause bruising and trauma, which can result in pain and have a negative effect on your performance.